What "risks" are considered by life insurance companies that may impact your premium?

 - Proactively manage your risk factors.
 Being a smoker with a sedentary lifestyle might mean you have an even more extreme risk profile than someone with a dangerous job.
 Taking steps to address health issues and change your lifestyle isn’t always easy, but there are big financial benefits to doing so.

 Both you and your insurer are legally obligated to act in good faith when dealing with each other.
-In the unlikely event that your insurer misleads you or you have any other disputes with them, you can report them to your state’s financial ombudsman service.
+In the unlikely event that your insurer misleads you or you have any other disputes with them, you can report them to your state’s Australian Financial Complaints Authority (AFCA).

 However, if you lie, mislead or otherwise knowingly fail to be entirely honest, then your insurer may cancel your policy without a refund.
 Even worse, they might use this as grounds to reject a claim even though you’ve paid premiums the entire time.
 You might be able to lower your premiums by fudging the truth, but it puts your entire policy at risk which defeats the purpose of even having insurance.
 When it comes to getting high risk life insurance, honesty is the other best policy.